-If General Assessors are concerned about the appropriateness of any Detailed Assessors' assessment text or comments, comments that do not match scores, or potential COI issues, they must contact the ARC by sending an email to the relevant grant opportunity team via ARC.College@arc.gov.au as soon as possible.
+If General Assessors are concerned about the appropriateness of any Detailed Assessors' assessment text or comments, comments that do not match scores, potential COI issues, or potential breach of confidentiality, including but not limited to, the use of generative Artificial Intelligence technology1, they must contact the ARC by sending an email to the relevant grant opportunity team via ARC-College@arc.gov.au as soon as possible.
 The ARC will investigate the concerns and decide whether an assessment should be amended by the Detailed Assessor or removed from the process.
-The latter happens only in rare circumstances and requires an ARC senior executive's approval.
+The latter happens only in rare circumstances and requires an ARC Senior Executive's approval.